mfranzon/render-grok/README.md

 /render a torus knot
 ```

-Grok (or Claude) writes the parametric Python code using build123d, executes it via the skill, and the model appears in your browser within seconds.
+Grok writes the parametric Python code using build123d, executes it via the skill, and the model appears in your browser within seconds.
 Open the code panel (</>) to tweak parameters and re-render with Ctrl+Enter.

 ## Install (Grok)